 Latest Posts

 Introducing instruments

 A good way to prepare your child for a musical life is to have musical toys in the house.
-But you do not have to bring any of those noisy, flashy musical toys into the household that you see at the toy store.
-Even to the most tolerant parent, some of these noisy toys can be quite annoying.
-A child interested in music will enjoy even the most tasteful musical toy in any case.
+But you do not have to bring any noisy, flashy musical toys you see at the toy store into the household.
+Some of these noisy toys can be annoying even to the most tolerant parent.
+A child interested in music will enjoy even the most tasteful musical toy.
 Small glockenspiels and keyboards, for example, are great for a start.

 While musical toys are fun for children who are still young enough to be called babies, there is nothing wrong with introducing real instruments as early as it seems feasible.
-Many great musicians started playing real instruments at the age of three or four and practiced regularly, even at a young age.
-Of course, you do not need to make your child play or practice if he or she does not like to, but do keep in mind the importance of practice.
-If your child seems musically inclined, you may have to give a little extra encouragement to make sure he or she gets truly develops.
+Many great musicians started playing real instruments at three or four and practiced regularly, even at a young age.
+Of course, you do not need to make your child play or practice if they do not like to but do keep in mind the importance of practice.
+If your child seems musically inclined, you may have to give extra encouragement to make sure they truly develop.

 And as soon as your child is old enough to play a real instrument, you might want to invest in some lessons.
 Be careful with this, however, because if your child does not truly enjoy playing, lessons can quickly become a chore.
-Also, it is important to have a good teacher who makes practice fun.
+Also, having a good teacher who makes practice fun is important.

 If you do all this and your child does not seem to develop into a talented musician, do not let this bother you.
-Remember that a large musical talent is inborn, and some kids are not born with it.
-You can still have a musical household-and who knows?
+Remember that a large musical talent is inborn; some kids are not born with it.
+You can still have a musical household.
+Who knows?
 If you continue to make music a central part of your family’s life, your child may develop into a late-blooming musical talent.

 By Jamell Andrews

-Jamell Andrews, a graduate from CSU Fullerton, majored in Language Arts and authors numerous articles on parenting for the popular journal site www.Parenting-Journals.com.
+Jamell Andrews, a graduate of CSU Fullerton, majored in Language Arts and has authored numerous articles on parenting for the popular journal site www.Parenting-Journals.com.
 She also believes in the many uses of dill water for fussy babies.

+Latest Posts